Geometry in Active Learning for Binary and Multi-class Image Segmentation: Batch-mode geometry query selection

-The simplest way to exploit the \combun{} from Sec.~\ref{sec:CombinedUncert} would be to pick the most uncertain supervoxel, ask the expert to label it, retrain the classifier, and iterate.
-A more effective way however is to find appropriately-sized batches of uncertain supervoxels and ask the expert to label them all at once before retraining the classifier.
+The straightforward way to exploit the \combun{} from Sec.~\ref{sec:CombinedUncert} would be to pick the most uncertain supervoxel, ask the expert to label it, retrain the classifier, and iterate.
+A more effective way is to find appropriately-sized batches of uncertain supervoxels and ask the expert to label them all at once before retraining the classifier.
 As discussed in Sec.~\ref{sec:related}, this is referred to as batch-mode selection, which usually reduces the time-complexity of AL. However, a naive implementation would force the user to randomly view and annotate several supervoxels in \num{3}D volumes regardless of where they are.
-This would not be user friendly as they would have to navigate a potentially large volume at each iteration.
+This would not be user friendly as they would have to navigate a large image volume at each iteration.

-In this section, we therefore introduce an approach to using the uncertainty measure described in the previous section to first select a planar patch in \num{3}D volumes and then allow the user to quickly label supervoxels within it, as shown in Fig.~\ref{fig:01-planeInterface}.
-In practice, we operate on SLIC superpixels/supervoxels~\cite{Achanta12} that are roughly circular/spherical.
+In this section, we therefore introduce an approach to select an uncertain planar patch in \num{3}D volumes and allow the user to quickly label supervoxels within it, as shown in Fig.~\ref{fig:01-planeInterface}.
 We allow annotator to only consider circular regions within planar patches such as the one depicted in Figs.~\ref{fig:01-planeInterface} and~\ref{fig:06-selection}.
 These can be understood as the intersection of a sphere with a plane of arbitrary orientation.

 Recall from Sec.~\ref{sec:GeomActive}, that we can assign to each supervoxel $s_i$ an uncertainty estimate $U(s_i)$ in one of several ways.
 Whichever one we choose, finding the circular patch of maximal uncertainty $p^\ast$ can be formulated as finding